Great Southern Bank Landlord Insurance (previously known as CUA)

-While CUA’s building and contents landlord insurance policy is the most common option for landlords and has contents cover included, CUA also offers building cover and contents cover as separate policies.
-For more information about the different policies, look at the CUA website.
+While Great Southern Bank’s building and contents landlord insurance policy is the most common option for landlords and has contents cover included, Great Southern Bank also offers building cover and contents cover as separate policies.
+For more information about the different policies, look at the Great Southern Bank website.

 See the PDS for more information on possible exclusions.

 In insurance terms, a ‘defined event’ (also known as a ‘listed event’) on a policy is damage-causing event which you’re insured for under that policy.

 Under Great Southern Bank’s landlord insurance policy, you will generally be covered for the following defined events:

 - A riot or civil commotion